Doxuno

 DEFINITION OF CONFIDENTIAL INFORMATION

-"Confidential Information" shall mean any and all non-public, proprietary, or trade secret information disclosed by the Company to the Employee, whether disclosed orally, in writing, electronically, or by any other means, including but not limited to:
+"Confidential Information" shall mean any and all non-public, proprietary, or trade-secret information disclosed by the Company to the Employee, including without limitation:

-• Business plans, strategies, forecasts, market analyses, and financial data, including revenue, profit margins, pricing strategies, budgets, and investment plans
+• Business plans, strategies, forecasts, market analyses, and financial data (revenue, profit margins, pricing strategies, budgets, investment plans)

 • Customer and client lists, contact information, purchasing histories, preferences, contract terms, and any data related to the Company's customer relationships

-• Technical data, research and development information, inventions (whether patented or unpatented), formulas, algorithms, source code, object code, software architecture, system designs, and engineering specifications
+• Technical data, RandD information, inventions (patented or unpatented), formulas, algorithms, source code, object code, software architecture, system designs, and engineering specifications

 • Any other information that the Company designates as confidential or that a reasonable person would understand to be confidential given the nature of the information and the circumstances of disclosure